zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

 IANA is responsible for global coordination of the IP addressing system.
 Aside its address allocation activities, it maintains reserved address ranges for special uses.
-These ranges can be categorized into three types:
+These ranges can be categorized into two types:

-* [Special purpose IPv4 addresses]
-* [Special purpose IPv6 addresses]
+[Special purpose IPv4 addresses] and [Special purpose IPv6 addresses].

 ### Scope